fletchrk/Fast_Food_Project/README.md

 ## Communication Protocol:
-- The team will primarily communicate via slack.
+- The team will primarily communicate via slack and other yahoo or google.
 - Any urgent communication will occur via phone or text.
 - Emails have been exchanged to share any documents, templates or links.
 - Meetings outside of class will occur via zoom and scheduled in advance and taking into account everyone's availability.